unforgivablesin/permission_manager/README.md

 The permission manager for things like Xorg, Wayland, Pulseaudio, Pipewire and Dbus.
 This will also include fine grained permissions through protocol replication in the future.
+This is still ALPHA 0.1 and has debug statements in it temporarily.